varunvatsal/javascript_backend/readme.md

 4) npm i mongoose (for data modeling, validation etc)
 5) npm i nodemon (for restarting the servers automatically)
 6) npm i -D prettier (guess)
+7) always wrap the code in try and catch when making database connections
+8) database is always in another continent, thus it time to connect to it, so always use async await

 add "type": "module" to use import from syntax in package.json